ab5tract/new_media/thesis/big_moma.md

 # Introduction #

-This thesis is an attempt to interrogate current new media theories through practice-based, process-oriented approach.
+This thesis is an attempt to interrogate current new media theories through a practice-based, process-oriented approach.
 The point of origin is that the screen.
 Information transmission is increasingly screen-based, a fact that only intensifies with the increasing ubiquity of mobile devices such as the iPhone.
 The long-awaited advent of cheap "tablet" computers and e-readers is also now at hand.
 These devices may all be seen as mediums for _screenic processes_ in that their entire configuration and all of its computation exists to serve as the basis for screenic interactions with _human processes_.
 These phrasings introduce the perceptual angle attendent with this thesis, namely the centering of _process_ as the atomic unit of what is discussed in new media theory.
 The term _screenic_ simply means 'screen-based,' or perhaps 'screen-native.'
 It is analagous to 'printed.'

 Screens are defined first and foremost by their interactivity.
 Some screens, such as television screens, offer very limited interactivity: the choice of content.
 This choice itself can be constrained by varying degrees, such as the number of available channels and playback formats (VHS, DVD, Xvid, etc.), even to the point of disappearing (in the case of many televisions that appear in public spaces).[^1] The medium of the remote control should not be underestimated in its effects on human processes, to say nothing of the screens at which they are aimed.
-Indeed, they drive the interactivity of the video game consoles, an interactivity that clearly represent the cultural cutting edge of what a television screen can offer.
+Indeed, they drive the interactivity of the video game consoles, an interactivity that clearly represents the cultural cutting edge of what a television screen can offer.

 [^1]: